-MATH 059 Pre-Algebra II
+Pre-Algebra II

-COURSE DATA: CREDITS: 2 • LECTURE: 2 • LAB: 0 • REPEAT: 3 PREREQUISITE: Grade of "C" or better in MATH 058 or placement into MATH 059
+COURSE DATA: CREDITS: 2 • LECTURE: 2 • LAB: 0 • REPEAT: 3 PREREQUISITE: Placement into MATH 059

 This course is a review of basic arithmetic operations involving ratios and proportions, percent notation, basic geometric formulas, real numbers, and an introduction to algebraic operations and solving.
 Problem solving will be related to each topic.
 A maximum of eight (8) credit hours may be earned in this course.